 Mobile Vitals lets you track the percentage of views with an average refresh rate of 45 frames per second or less so you can gauge your application’s responsiveness to user interactions.
 Since devices can have different maximum refresh rates, Mobile Vitals scales this metric to a value between zero and 60, allowing you to track your application’s refresh rate regardless of hardware-specific restrictions.

 Datadog also tracks the average refresh rate during the lifetime of a particular view, starting from when a user first loaded the view.
 In the example below, we can see that one view has an average refresh rate of 25.84 frames per second, slow enough for users to perceive flickers.

 A frozen frame occurs when a particular UI frame is taking longer than 700 ms to render.
-Frozen frames make your application appear temporarily unresponsive to users, which not only causes frustration, but can also lead to ANRs when they extend beyond five seconds.
-Mobile Vitals shows you if a view has run into any frozen frames, and how long those frozen frames lasted, so you can focus your efforts on problematic parts of your application code.
+Frozen frames make your application appear temporarily unresponsive to users, which not only causes frustration, but can also lead to ANRs when frame render times extend beyond five seconds.
+Mobile Vitals shows you any views with frozen frames and how long those frozen frames lasted, helping you pinpoint areas where your app is experiencing issues.

 In the view below, we can see that an ANR took place in the middle of two long tasks, which occur when the main thread is blocked for longer than a user-configured duration (100 ms by default).
 Since the ANR and the long tasks appear related, we can see which tasks take place after rendering the “Load Screen” view and investigate ways to alleviate them.